Joel Hunt: Coaching and professional baseball career

-After college, Hunt served as head football coach at Marshall (Texas) Junior College (1928–1929).
-He also played professional baseball, spending most of his time in the minor leagues, but also playing 16 games in the major leagues with the St. Louis Cardinals in 1931–32.
+In 1928, Hunt was hired as the head football coach at the College of Marshall—now known as East Texas Baptist University.
+He also played professional baseball, spending most of his time in the minor leagues, and playing 16 games in Major League Baseball (MLB) with the St. Louis Cardinals in 1931 and 1932.
 Hunt posted a .182 batting average (4-for-22) with 2 runs, 1 double, 3 RBI and 4 bases on balls.
 He accepted 13 total chances at right field without an error for a 1.000 fielding percentage.
 Hunt was assistant coach at Texas A&M University (1930–1932) and at Louisiana State University (1933–1936).
 He became the head football coach at Georgia in 1938 and completed his only season there with a 5–4–1 record.

 At Georgia, Hunt was a surprise replacement for the popular head coach Harry Mehre.
 Although Hunt's 5–4–1 record as a head coach was respectable, his most important contribution to Georgia Bulldogs football was a coaching assistant that he brought with him, Wally Butts.
 Butts became Georgia's head coach in 1939 and continued in that position until 1960.

 After Georgia, Hunt became the head football coach at the University of Wyoming in 1939, where he had a disappointing 0–7–1 record.
 Following his brief stint as head coach at Georgia and Wyoming, Hunt returned to being assistant coach: again with LSU (1940–1941, 1945–1947).
 At LSU in the 1940s, Hunt coached the kicking and punting.
 He was not impressed with the length of punts, as a long return might nullify the advantage.
 Regarding a particularly gifted player for Ole Miss, Hunt told Alvin Dark that "A thirty-five-yard kick out of bounds is better than a sixty-yarder that he gets his hands on."
 Dark recalled that at every practice, Hunt would station him at the 40-yard line and have him aim for a flag out of bounds just before the goal line.
 If the ball were kicked to that spot during a game, the team it was kicked to would start their offensive drive at that location.

 Hunt later coached with the Buffalo Bills of the All-America Football Conference (AAFC) in 1949, the Baltimore Colts of the National Football League (NFL) in 1950, and at the University of Houston in 1955.